johanhedin/sdrx/README.md

     $ ./sdrx --help
     $ ./sdrx --rf-gain 30 122.455

-If you like to use frequency notation instead of channel notation, use the `--fq-mode` option:
+If you like to use frequency notation in MHz instead of channel notation, use the `--fq-mode` option:

     $ ./sdrx --fq-mode 118.111034